Signe Hammarsten-Jansson

-Signe "Ham" Hammarsten-Jansson (née Hammarsten, 1 June 1882 – 6 July 1970) was a Swedish-Finnish graphic artist who designed, among other things, around 220 Finnish postage stamps during the course of three decades.
+Signe "Ham" Hammarsten-Jansson (née Hammarsten, 1 June 1882 – 6 July 1970) was a Sweden-born graphic artist, illustrator and caricaturist who spent most of her career in Finland.
+She was Finland's first professional stamp designer, designing around 220 Finnish postage stamps over three decades.
 She was the mother of Tove Jansson, creator of the Moomin characters.

 Biography

+Early life and education

 Signe Hammarsten was born in Hannäs, came from a respectable Swedish clerical family and was the child of a pastor's daughter and a court chaplain.
 Hammarsten's parents were opposed to her becoming an artist, and as a girl she had considered a career as a surgeon.
-Hammarsten went through 8 years of primary school, and then studied at Stockholm University between 1901 and 1905.
+In the autumn of 1902 she enrolled at the Stockholms tekniska skola (Stockholm Technical School), where she trained as a draughtsperson and professional artist.
 She began to work as a drawing teacher at a Stockholm girls' school.

-It was during a study trip to Paris in 1910 that Hammarsten met and fell in love with the 24-year-old Finnish sculptor, Viktor Jansson.
+It was during a study trip to Paris in 1910 that Hammarsten met the sculptor Viktor Jansson.
 In 1913 they were married and they lived in Paris for a year before moving to Finland in 1914.

-A daughter was born to the couple shortly thereafter, and Hammarsten-Jansson resumed work as an illustrator.
-In 1924, Hammarsten-Jansson became a draughtsperson for the Bank of Finland.
-Here, between 1929 and 1962, Hammarsten-Jansson designed over 200 stamps.
+Career in Finland

+Caricaturist

+Hammarsten-Jansson quickly established contacts with publishers, journalists and artists in Helsinki.
+Her first caricatures in Finland were published in 1915, and she achieved her breakthrough as a caricaturist in 1916 with drawings for the satirical magazines Fyren and Lucifer, where she worked under the signature Ham.
+Around 350 of her caricatures appeared in Lucifer alone.
+The political satire magazine Garm, which was published for thirty years from 1923 to 1953, featured around 120 of her caricatures and nearly 400 other drawings; she also gave the magazine its general visual character and drew many of its cover images.

+Book illustrator and cover artist

+Hammarsten-Jansson's career as a cover artist and book illustrator began in 1918.
+She was particularly sought after by Finland-Swedish publishers such as Schildts and Söderströms.
+Her covers are characterised by a harmonious, near-graphic style in which the form of the lettering often dictates the overall design, and by a sparing use of colour that served both aesthetic and practical purposes, keeping printing costs down.
+She was a pioneer of this style, which is easily recognisable in paperback books from the period.
+She made a habit of reading the proofs of books she was illustrating in order to adapt her drawing style to the content.